fedeizzo/file-analyzer/src/analyzer/README.md

 ## Structure
 The structure of an analyzer is basically composed by five threads:

-* readDirectivesLoop that reads directives from standard input;
+* readDirectivesLoop that reads directives from standard input
-* fileManageLoop that handle the file and directory's tree obtained from the directives;
+* fileManageLoop that handle the file and directory's tree obtained from the directives
-* sendFileLoop that comunicate with managers;
+* sendFileLoop that comunicate with managers
-* readFromFIFOLoop that reads the reporter's directives;
+* readFromFIFOLoop that reads the reporter's directives
 * writeOnFIFOLoop that accomplishes reporter requests

 ### Tree
 All the infos about files and directories are stored in a tree; each node except the root node can have one parent and multiple children saved in a list.
 Root node doesn't have a parent but has children, it also has the destructor that will be execute on each node when the function destroyTree is called.
 The basic TreeNode contains:

-* data;
+* data
-* children;
+* children
 * parent

 The data stored in the node is a FileInfo instance that consists in:

-* name;
+* name
-* fileTable, table that contains all the occurrences of a file groupped by character;
+* fileTable, table that contains all the occurrences of a file groupped by character
-* path;
+* path
-* isDirectory, flag that tells if the current node is a file with the value 0 or a directory with the value of 1;
+* isDirectory, flag that tells if the current node is a file with the value 0 or a directory with the value of 1
 * isRequested, flag that tells if the current node is a requested file with the value 0 or if it is not with the value of -1

 #### File/Directory insertion